HinaKhan94/palpicker/README.md

 ### Footer

 - Footer with a slogan, links to several of the developer's pages, and a copyright feature.
-- Footer is almost identical on all screen sizes.
+- Footer is identical on all screen sizes.

 <img src="static/docs" width="60%">